RustamSubkhankulov/iris/README.md

 _Root_ loop is a special pseudo-loop, which:
 - Has no parent loop, header, latches or exiting edges;
 - Has depth 0;
-- Contains all basic. blocks, which are are not contained in any other loop in the region.
+- Contains all basic blocks, which are are not contained in any other loop in the region.

 #### Building examples